Skip to main content

 Falaën Castle, locally known as Château-ferme de Falaën, lies in the village of Falaën, in the province of Namur in the Wallonia region in Belgium.

-In the 18th century the castle farm passed to the Coppin family, who kept it for the next 2 centuries.
-Because of their local popularity the castle escaped from the French Revolution without any damage.
-In the 20th century it was sold to the Delhaye family.
+In the 18th century, the castle farm was passed to the Coppin family, who owned it for the next two centuries.
+Due to their local popularity, the castle survived the French Revolution unscathed.

-In 2018 Falaën Castle was put up for sale.
-For just €820,000.
-Apparently it was sold to a Dutchman.
+In the 20th century, it was sold to the Delhaye family.
+In 2018, Falaën Castle was put up for sale for just €820,000.
+It apparently was sold to a Dutchman.

 Gallery